GNOME/libadwaita/doc/style-classes.md

 or [class@Gtk.TextView].

-By default `GtkSearchBar` and `AdwTabBar` look like a part of an `AdwHeaderBar` and are intended to be used directly attached to one.
+By default `GtkSearchBar` and `AdwTabBar` look like a part of an `AdwHeaderBar` and are intended to be used directly attached to one or used as [class@ToolbarView] toolbars.
 With the `.inline` style class they have neutral backgrounds and can be used in different contexts instead.

 When used with `GtkTextView`, it allows it to e.g. be put into a card while following its styles.